bb-Ricardo/icinga-slack-bot/README.md

 ##### SORT CUT:
 It's also possible to short cut the whole Q/A and just issue the action in one command:
 ```
-dt my-server ntp from now until tomorrow evening NTP update
+dt myserver ntp from now until tomorrow evening NTP update
 ```
-This will set a downtime for the service ntp on my-server until 6pm the following day.
+This will set a downtime for the service ntp on myserver until 6pm the following day.

 ##### STRUCTURE:
 ```